dolivej/CHATBOT-API/README.md

 # chatbot

-Chatbot app made using express and the IBM Cloud Watson Service.
-This backend is hosted on IBM Cloud Foundry.
+Chatbot app made using express and the IBM Cloud Watson Service, hosted on IBM Cloud Foundry.

 See the chatbot live here: https://dolivej.github.io/Chatbot-Frontend/